 This is not the typical Goan experience, but one of magic and mystery.

 Do you like hiking?
-Have you ever been to Goa?
+Have you ever tried sea breeze hiking in Goa?
 Please comment below.
 Don’t forget to subscribe (It’s free!) to my blog for more posts like this and interesting travel tips.

-1/ I took this trip with Adventure Breaks.
+1/ I took this sea breeze hiking in Goa with Adventure Breaks.
 They can arrange for you to walk just one way or a return journey.

 2/ You are best taking this tour in the morning when the weather is cooler.